Haervwe/MicroKnight-Concept/README.md

 Behaivoral tree for two variants of enemy, melee and range.

-enemies movent to follow and attack the player based on range.
+Enemies movent to follow and attack the player based on range.

+Health collectables.

+Enemies drop health on death

 health system for player and enemies.